ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 - Yellow items indicate you possess that move, but you are missing its prerequisites.
 - Light blue items indicate you possess that move, as well as its prerequisites.

+## What does Orbsanity do?
+If you enable Orbsanity, Precursor Orbs will be turned into ordered lists of progressive checks.
+Every time you collect a "bundle" of the correct number of orbs, you will trigger the next release in the list.
+Likewise, these bundles of orbs will be added to the item pool to be randomized.
+There are several options to change the difficulty of this challenge.

+- "Per Level" Orbsanity means the lists of orb checks are generated and populated for each level in the game.
+  - (Geyser Rock, Sandover Village, etc.)
+- "Global" Orbsanity means there is only one list of checks for the entire game.
+  - It does not matter where you pick up the orbs, they all count toward the same list.
+- The options with "Bundle Size" in the name indicate how many orbs are in a "bundle."
+This adds a number of Items and Locations to the pool inversely proportional to the size of the bundle.
+    - For example, if your bundle size is 20 orbs, you will add 100 items to the pool.
+If your bundle size is 250 orbs, you will add 8 items to the pool.

+### A WARNING ABOUT ORBSANITY OPTIONS

+Unlike other settings, you CANNOT alter Orbsanity options after you generate a seed and start a game. **If you turn Orbsanity OFF in the middle of an Orbsanity game, you will have NO way of completing the orb checks.** This may cause you to miss important progression items and prevent you (and others) from completing the run.

+When you connect your text client to the Archipelago Server, the server will tell the game what settings were chosen for this seed, and the game will apply those settings automatically.
+You can verify (but DO NOT ALTER) these settings by navigating to `Options`, then `Archipelago Options`.

 ## I got soft-locked and can't leave, how do I get out of here?
 Open the game's menu, navigate to `Options`, then to `Archipelago Options`, then to `Warp To Home`.
 Selecting this option will ask if you want to be teleported to Geyser Rock.
 From there, you can teleport back